Theorems and Conjectures on Some Rational Generating Functions

 \beas H_{3,1}^{(2)}(x) & = & \frac{1-2x+4x^2-6x^3+8x^4-10x^5+8x^6-6x^7} {1-4x+8x^2-12x^3+16x^4-20x^5+19x^6-12x^7+4x^8}\\[.5em] H_{3,1}^{(3)}(x) & = & \frac{1-2x+4x^3-6x^4+8x^6-10x^7+8x^9-6x^{10}} {D(x)}, \eeas where

 The connection between the two numerators is obvious.
 Note the denominator coefficients of $H_{3,1}^{(2)}(x)$ are obtained from those of $H_{3,1}^{(3)}(x)$ by adding the coefficients of the pairs $(x^2,x^3)$, $(x^5,x^6)$ and $(x^8,x^9)$, keeping the other coefficients unchanged.
-Someone with better computer skills and/or power should be able to come up with more general conjectures.
+It shouldn't be difficult to come up with more general conjectures.
 Even better, of course, would be some theorems!